 A couple times over the years we've heard of sugar gliders "getting their tails caught" by the axle of a wheel.
 At first thought this sounds fairly impossible - after all, the axle isn't spinning; it's stationary relative to the cage (and the glider), it's the wheel that's the only thing spinning.
 If the glider is running along in a "conventional" mode, this is true and all is well in the world.
 However, if the glider likes to stop short and do a loop-the-loop while the wheel spins on - while at the same time grabbing the axle with his tail, he could be setting himself up for a good tail-yanking.
-This appears to be a pretty rare situation, but one of the best suggestions we've heard is that covering the axle with a freely-rotating plastic tube, such as a short piece of pvc pipe, will prevent this.
-In fact, we like this idea so much, we've added such an item (Glider Guard) to our Replacement Parts page.
-You can get one for free - just cover the postage.
-And, to try to make things even more "glider-proof" we've created a Glider Shield that completely encloses the axle area.
-Also available on our Replacement Parts page.
+This appears to be a pretty rare situation, but to make things more "glider-proof" we've created a Glider Shield that completely encloses the axle area.
+Available on our Parts page.

 As anyone who own gliders knows, two gliders produce ten times the chaos as one glider.
 If you have two gliders who run together, it's strongly recommended that they do this under supervision.
 (It's certainly safest that they run individually.)
 Gliders have been known to do crazy things like link their tails things while running - NOT good.